 - Before camp: ALL CAMPERS must complete daily health checks and practice a ‘smart quarantine’ with only low-risk behaviors for the 10-14 days leading up to their arrival to camp.
-Unvaccinated and partially-vaccinated* campers must also take a PCR test 3-5 days before camp and bring a digital or paper copy of negative results on Opening Day.
+ALL CAMPERS, regardless of vaccination status must also take a PCR test 3-5 days before camp and bring a digital or paper copy of negative results on Opening Day.
 The #1 thing you can do for Brown Ledge is ensure that your camper arrives healthy.

 - Travel: Families may now fly to camp, but we cannot accept unvaccinated or partially-vaccinated* unaccompanied minors.
 All unvaccinated and partially-vaccinated* campers must arrive with a guardian via a private vehicle to camp to complete the check-in process.
 We are now allowing airport pickups or unaccompanied drop-offs for fully vaccinated campers only.

-- Arrival day: Unvaccinated and partially-vaccinated* campers must (1) show their negative PCR tests from within 3-5 days and (2) take a rapid antigen test upon arrival to camp.
-We are now allowing one, masked, vaccinated family-member beyond the drop off point, and will otherwise work to ensure as much comfort and connection as possible as you drop off your camper.
+- Arrival day: ALL CAMPERS must (1) show their negative PCR tests from within 3-5 days and (2) take a rapid antigen test upon arrival to camp.
+We are now allowing one, masked, vaccinated family member beyond the drop-off point, and will otherwise work to ensure as much comfort and connection as possible as you drop off your camper.

 - Cohorts: Campers will begin our season in cohorts composed of several cabins for meals and activities.
 We anticipate cohorts can merge as the season progresses with additional negative testing.

 - EVER CHANGING!
 As the State of Vermont continues to update its traveling restrictions, we will update our protocols as well!